 Meanwhile, in the West…

 Moving away from Warsaw and just crossing over Poland’s western border, the tone and attitude change dramatically.
 Despite Angela Merkel huffing and puffing in the midst of the Crimean crisis towards Vladimir Putin, the angry rhetoric has yet to find a more practical translation.
-Like France and the U.K, the major powers in Europe have been seduced by its grandiose neighbor.
-This has been achieved by energy contracts, foreign direct investments and by military purchases by Moscow.
-The trio have chosen to take a prisoners’ dilemma approach to tackling the Ukrainian crisis – cooperating in doing nothing, protecting their individual interests and settling for the lesser evil.
+Like France and the UK, the major powers in Europe have been seduced by their grandiose neighbor.
+This has been achieved by energy contracts, foreign direct investments, and military purchases by Moscow.
+The trio has chosen to take a prisoners’ dilemma approach to tackling the Ukrainian crisis – cooperating in doing nothing, protecting their individual interests, and settling for the lesser evil.

 This strategic conundrum has left Romania and Poland, the most stalwart American allies in the region, torn between towing the European line or trying to push for a little less conversation and a little more action.
 They both have chosen to push for the latter, thereby bringing the two countries closer together than probably at any other point in their post-1989 history.
 This is part of a wider trend, of states willing to take matters into their own hands and strike up bilateral or multilateral deals, outside the fumbling frameworks of the EU and NATO.

 All in all, the scenario feels eerily familiar: competing Western European interests have rendered its Eastern neighbors exposed and afraid by what they perceive as being an existential threat to their national integrity.
 A war-weary America has been called upon to supplement the caveats of European defense, forcing the incumbent administration to take a more hands-on approach than it would have preferred.
 Meanwhile, Russia is mesmerized by its imperial past and is trying to reassert itself as a global force.